alishdipani/Old_Website/_posts/2019-06-09-Rubyplot-installation-guide.md

  - SciRuby
  - Rubyplot
 ---
-This blog is a guide for Developer installation of Rubyplot including both GR and ImageMagick backends.
+This blog is a guide for Developer installation of Rubyplot and testing including both GR and ImageMagick backends.

 # Table of Contents
 * TOC